Alpha Dog: Box office

-Critical reception
+Critical response

-On Rotten Tomatoes, Alpha Dog received a positive review from 54% of 144 surveyed critics.
-The consensus states, "A glossy yet unflinching portrait of violent, hedonistic teenagers.
-Bruce Willis and Sharon Stone chew the scenery, while Justin Timberlake gives a noteworthy performance."
-On Metacritic the film has a score of 53% based on reviews from 30 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Justin Chang of Variety wrote: "Writer-director Nick Cassavetes' sprawling dramatization recklessly blurs the line between reconstruction and reality in ways that are admittedly interesting, if more than a little artistically suspect."

 Yelchin was praised as "able to bring all of the conflicting emotions of Zack," and conveying all of it beautifully.

 Markowitz family reaction

 Susan Markowitz attempted suicide three times.
 Jeff Markowitz elaborated, "She is so tortured by what happened that she has tried to take her own life.
 The last thing that either of us want is to see this picture.
 How would any loving parent feel about a Hollywood movie that glamorizes their son's death and allows celebrities to cash in on a brutal, evil murder?"
 Nonetheless, both Susan and Jeff attended the film's premiere, and Susan stated she was moved by Anton Yelchin's portrayal of Zack (Nick).
 After the screening, she embraced Sharon Stone, who played Olivia (Susan).